bugsAreJustFeatures/messagingApp/README.md

 ----------

-## A messagin web app that allows users to message each other, either in a 1-on-1 conversaion, or in a groupchat
+## A messaging web app that allows users to message each other, either in a 1-on-1 conversaion, or in a groupchat

 ----------